Black River and Western Railroad: History

 PC continued to operate freight under bankruptcy protection until April 1, 1976 when Conrail assumed operations (the last PC freight train to operate on the Belvidere Division was on March 31, 1976).
 BR&W then purchased three miles of trackage in the Lambertville area that was part of the Belvidere Division mainline on March 31, 1976 before Conrail took over.
 BR&W also purchased the Flemington-Three Bridges portion from the bankrupt CNJ.
 Although coal, iron ore and general freights were rerouted to other lines such as the North Penn Branch, CR continued operating smaller interchange freight trains to Lambertville.
 In March 1977, a new interchange was built at Three Bridges, New Jersey with the former Lehigh Valley Railroad mainline.

 Freight service to Lambertville ended by 1995 with tourist operations ceasing by the end of 1998, when the Federal Railroad Administration prohibited operations south of Ringoes due to poor track conditions.
 There was talk in 1999 of Trap Rock Industries quarry using the stub-ended section north of Lambertville for unit stone trains, resulting in a frenzy of track repairs taking place on the Ringoes-Lambertville segment to accommodate the anticipated traffic.
 The quarry ultimately backed out with the final work train operating in June 2002 to retrieve all remaining rolling stock.

+In 2003, the town of Phillipsburg, New Jersey, and the BRW joined to redevelop a former Pennsylvania Railroad (PRR) right-of-way between Phillipsburg and Carpentersville as a tourist operation called the Belvidere and Delaware River Railway (Bel-Del).
+The NYSW Technical and Historical Society, which was searching for a place to regularly operate No. 142, joined the partnership to help plan their excursion services.
+On May 1, Bel-Del held its opening ceremony, and No. 142 hauled their six-car inaugural train.

-In 2004, the railroad leased 10 miles of trackage to their sister short line, the Belvidere and Delaware River Railway in Phillipsburg, New Jersey.
+In 2004, the railroad leased 10 miles of trackage to Bel-Del.

 In 2017, the railroad began running freight service for its parent company, Chesapeake and Delaware, LLC.